jaredpar/basic-reference-assemblies/Docs/Updating.md

 ## Creating a new Target Framework

 To create a new Target Framework assembly do the following.
-Note: this is written for creating `net7.0` but can be applied to any target framework by using the approriate moniker:
+Note: this is written for creating `net7.0` but can be applied to any target framework by using the appropriate moniker:

 First need to find the version of the Microsoft.NETCore.App.Ref to use.
 Navigate to the [NuPkg link](https://www.nuget.org/packages/Microsoft.NETCore.App.Ref) and find the latest version.
 In this case we'll be using 7.0.0-rc.1.22426.10.

 Create the directory `Basic.Reference.Assemblies.Net70` and add a project file with the following format: